floriankraemer/floriankraemer.github.io/_posts/2015-02-26-Social-network-user-connections.markdown

 ## How can I create a well performing social network site?

-Use different read and write repositories, build specific read repositories based on faster non-relational DB systems made for that purpose, don't be afraid of denormalizing data.
+Use different read and write repositories, build specific read repositories based on faster non-relational DB systems made for that purpose, don't be afraid of de-normalizing data.
 Write to a normalized DB but read from specialized views.

 * Use eventual consistency.
 * Take a look at CQRS.